LearnMetabarcoding/LearnMetabarcoding/sphinx/source/filtering/point_error.rst

 Introduction
 ============

 Filtering by length will remove sequences that have one or more PCR/sequencer-caused insertions or one or more deletions, however in some cases these errors may cancel one another out; or alternatively, PCR or sequencing may induce the equivalent of point mutations, where a single base is misread.
-Similarly, noncoding gene variants such as numts or pseudogenes may actually have point mutations in comparison to the 'true' region.
+Similarly, noncoding gene variants such as NUMTs or pseudogenes may actually have point mutations in comparison to the 'true' region.

 We can identify some point errors because they will alter the translation of the genetic code in such a way that it becomes meaningless - if the barcode region is a coding region, of course.
 The obvious error is the introduction of stop codons into the translation.
 By translating all of our sequences and checking for stop codons, we can easily reject these errors or variants.